sst/guide/_examples/how-to-create-a-vuejs-app-with-serverless.md

 </script>
 ```

 Here we are adding a simple button that when clicked, makes a request to our API.
-We are getting the API endpoint from the environment variable, `process.env.VUE_APP_API_URL`.
+We are getting the API endpoint from the environment variable, `import.meta.env.VITE_APP_API_URL`.

 The response from our API is then stored in our app's state.
 We use that to display the count of the number of times the button has been clicked.